 Agree your right to the freehold and accept your terms (or propose alternative terms), or

 not admit your right and give reasons, which will need to be determined by the County Court, or

 Neither admits or denies entitlement, but state an application is to be made to the Court for an order that the right to Enfranchisement cannot be exercised on the grounds that they intend to redevelop the whole or a substantial part of the premises.

 The landlord can refuse to sell the freehold if he can prove to the Court that he intends to demolish and redevelop the whole or a substantial part of the building.
 This can only apply where at least two-thirds of all the leases in the building are due to terminate within a period of five years from the date of service of the Initial Notice.

-If both parties cannot agree a purchase price or any other aspects of the conveyance (such as costs), there is a statutory period for negotiation of at least two months but not more than six.
+If both parties cannot agree on a purchase price or any other aspects of the conveyance (such as costs), there is a statutory period for negotiation of at least two months but not more than six.

 At this stage, we will, if required, attempt to negotiate a settlement with the other side’s surveyor.
-If agreement is reached, matters can proceed in the normal way.
+If an agreement is reached, matters can proceed in the normal way.